Skiing (Alpine)

 • Members of a recognized ski patrol must patrol the area and be present on the course when a race is in progress.

-• Consult school board and local athletic association rules and regulations with regard to coach and coach liaison duties and adhere to the higher standard of care.
+• consult school board and local athletic association rules and regulations with regard to Coach, Community Coach, and Community Coach Liaison duties and adhere to the higher standard of care.

 Qualifications